-The Nominating and Governance Committee shall be selected and have the responsibilities as follows:
+The N&GC shall be selected and have the responsibilities as follows:

 - a.
-The Nominating and Governance Committee shall appoint its chair. - b.
-The Nominating and Governance Committee shall be selected as follows: - 1.
+The N&GC shall appoint its chair. - b.
+The N&GC shall be selected as follows: - 1.
 One individual who is selected by the Board of Directors; - 2.
-One individual who is independent as that term is defined in Section 7.6 of these Bylaws and who is selected by the Board of Directors; - 3.
-One athlete as jointly elected by the Athlete Advisory Council and the Para Athlete Advisory Council of USAA and who shall otherwise qualify as an athlete in accordance with Article 11 of these bylaws; - 4.
-One coach or judge who is selected by the previous Nominating and Governance Committee; and - 5.
-One grassroots/ representative (Registered Club) who is selected by the previous Nominating and Governance Committee - c.
-No individual shall be eligible to be a member of the Nominating and Governance Committee if that individual is a current director.
-No individual who serves on the Nominating and Governance Committee may serve or be eligible to serve on the Board of Directors.
-Members of the Nominating and Governance Committee shall be precluded from serving as a Board director or in any other USAA capacity, whether governance or on staff, for a period of one year after their service on the Nominating and Governance Committee ends. - d.
-The Nominating and Governance Committee shall: - 1.
-Identify and evaluate prospective candidates for the Board; - 2.
-Select individuals to serve on the Board as provided in these Bylaws; - 3.
+One individual who is independent as that term is defined in Section 7.6 of these Bylaws and who is selected by the Board of Directors; - One athlete as selected by the Board of Directors, which includes athlete representatives, who meet the standards set forth in the USOPC's Bylaws, Section 8.8.3; - 3.
+One coach or judge who is selected by the previous N&GC; and - 4.
+One grassroots/ representative (Registered Club) who is selected by the previous N&GC. - c.
+No individual shall be eligible to be a member of the N&GC if that individual is a current director.
+No individual who serves on the N&GC may serve or be eligible to serve on the Board of Directors.
+Members of the N&GC shall be precluded from serving as a Board director or in any other USAA capacity, whether governance or on staff, for a period of one year after their service on the N&GC ends. - d.
+The N&GC shall: - - 1.
+Solicit or identify prospective candidates for the Board; - 2.
+Solicit or identify Independent Directors to serve on the Board focused on the expertise and diversity identified as needed by the Board of Directors and as provided in these Bylaws and USAA Election Policy; - 3.
 Recommend as requested by the Board individuals to serve on various committees and task forces; - 4.
-Consult with the Ethics Committee with respect to inspecting all nominations for potential conflict of interest or other problematic issues; - 5.
-Develop and recommend to the Board for its consideration an annual selfevaluation process of the Board and its committees and task forces; and - 6.
+Consult with the Ethics Committee with respect to vetting all nominations for potential conflict of interest or other problematic issues; - 5.
+Consult with USA Archery Staff to confirm "green light" status" of candidates' background checks, the absence of USCSS adjudications to ensure no disqualifying actions are present; and following the election of a candidate, confirmation that USCSS training is completed as stated in Section 7.5 b of the Bylaws. - 6.
 Perform such other duties as assigned by the Board. - e.
-In considering a candidate for nomination to the Board, the Nominating and Governance Committee shall take into consideration: - 1.
-The candidate's contribution to the effective functioning of USAA; - 2.
-Any potential or impending change in the candidate's principal area of responsibility with his or her company or in his or her employment; - 3.
-Whether the candidate continues to bring relevant experience to the Board;
+In soliciting or identifying a candidate for nomination to the Board, the N&GC shall take into consideration: